OMRI Board of Directors

 Meg holds a Ph.D. in Plant Pathology from Pennsylvania State University.
 She holds an M.S. in botany from the University of Vermont and her B.A. in Biology is from Carlton College.
 Since 1988 Meg has worked in the Cornell University Department of Plant Pathology, first as an Assistant Professor and then as an Associate Professor in 1996.
 Meg is a member of the Cornell Organic Production Program Work Team and the Northeast Organic Network.
 Meg’s extensive research, publications and presentations cover organic disease management.

-Mary O. Mulry, Ph.D., FoodWise One LLC, Longmont, Colorado.
+Mary C. Mulry, Ph.D., FoodWise One LLC, Longmont, Colorado.

 Gwendolyn Wyard, Organic Trade Association (OTA), Corvallis, Oregon.

 Gwendolyn holds a degree in Food Science with a Fermentation Science Option and a minor in Chemistry.
 She received her certificate as an independent farm and processing inspector through the International Organic Inspector's Association (IOIA) in 1997 and worked for multiple certifiers thereafter inspecting organic farms and processing facilities.
 Gwendolyn worked for many years as the Processing Program Technical Specialist for Oregon Tilth specializing in policy analysis and technical review of materials for use in organic products.
-She currently serves as the Associate Director of Organic Standards and Industry Outreach for the Organic Trade Association.
+She currently serves as the Senior Director, Regulatory and Technical Affairs for the Organic Trade Association.